FAQS + tips for getting started

 Check out Our Process page!
-We currently have two designers, a project manager and four artisans on staff who bring your vision to life.
+Our team is excited to bring your vision to life.

 Q :: do you work directly with the homeowner?

-We work with designers and contractors, or directly with their clients.
+We can work either with trade professionals (designers, architects, contractors, etc.) or directly with their homeowner clients.
 If you are an individual homeowner, no job is too small!
 Feel free to contact us to get started.

 Q :: Can you give me a quote?